Classroom Information

 We work to limit the spread of illness (Covid and all other illnesses) in the classroom.
 We wash our hands often and practice covering coughs/sneezes properly.
 If your child is ill, please have them stay home, so they can rest and recoup.
 Getting well is the most important thing for them to do.

 Some common symptoms of Covid include: fever, sore throat, cough, fatigue, runny nose and/or congestion.
 Please follow the guidelines for what to do if your child gets Covid.
-At this time guidelines say a positive case of Covid means a 5 day isolation (staying home).
-If your child has a fever or 2 major symptoms after 5 days, they need to continue staying home.

-For basic illnesses, our school district policy says your child needs to be fever-free without medicine for 24 hours before returning to school.
+Our school district policy says your child needs to be fever-free without medicine for 24 hours before returning to school.
 They also must be free of gastrointestinal symptoms such as diarrhea and vomiting for 48 hours.

 If your family plans an extended absence from school, please notify us in advance.
 To minimize disruptions to learning, please try to schedule vacations during school breaks.

-LUNCH
+BREAKFAST AND LUNCH

 SNACKS

 Your child is welcome to bring a nutritious, healthy snack if they need/want one.
 The snack should be manageable by your child - quick and not messy.
 Good options include fruit, vegetables, crackers, Cheerios, and cheese.
-(Each year, I will notify families if there is a peanut allergy.)
+(Each year, I will notify families if there is a severe food allergy.)
 It will be each student’s responsibility to bring their own snack if they want one.

 BIRTHDAYS